Electric Scooters & Road Laws (VIC)

 Existing infrastructure can be re-imagined and repurposed without huge expense to include electric scooters as a timely and cost-effective solution.
 It's much cheaper and quicker to remove parking lanes, rather than build tunnels.

-I have been riding electric scooters in Melbourne for nearly 2 years.
+I have been riding electric scooters in Melbourne for more than 3 years.
 I encounter police regularly and they have never shown any inclination to challenge the legality of my ride.
 Of course, you should ride in a manner which is safe and respectful of other road (and footpath) users.
 We recommend that you:

 - Always wear a helmet.

 - Give way to pedestrians and always give them plenty of room/space.

 - Ride at no more than 25 km/h.

 - If moving amongst pedestrians, ride at walking pace.

 - If riding at night, have adequate safety lighting.

 - Be courteous.
 Give a clear verbal warning when approaching other riders and pedestrians from behind...
 "Passing on your right".